Beyond

 Evolution has always decided how we reproduce, how our genome is written, and how we think. e184 is building the technologies required to take control of evolution and overcome the limits of human biology.

-Where current medicine ends — women who cannot conceive or carry, babies born too early to survive, couples for whom biological parenthood is impossible — is where e184 begins.
+Where current medicine ends, women who cannot conceive or carry, babies born too early to survive, couples for whom biological parenthood is impossible, is where e184 begins.
 Reproduction should not be constrained by age, sex, anatomy, or the ability or willingness to carry a pregnancy.

 Invasive brain–computer interfaces enable direct brain–AI integration, but surgery confines the technology to a tiny fraction of humanity.
-To reshape how humans interact with AI, brain–computer interfaces must be non-implantable and scale to billions.
+To reshape how humans interact with AI, brain–computer interfaces must be non-implantable and scale to billions. e184 is building that interface, bringing brain–AI symbiosis within reach of everyone.

 We believe these technologies should be universally accessible.
-Medical necessity is the starting point.Biological freedom is the destination.

 Principles